MariaFux/BookingTelegramBot/README.md

 5. Migrations
 6. Fill tables in database (i use SQL Server with SSMS)
 7. Start application
-8. Fill tables with BookingTelegramBot if you didn't fill them earlier
+8. Fill tables with BookingTelegramBot if you didn't fill them earlier **(available only for admin)**
+9. Try all commands of bot

 ### 1. Create your bot